ColdTrick/opensearch/README.md

 Params contain:
 - `entity`: the `ElggEntity` being exported

+#### 'export:relationship_names', 'opensearch'

+Return an array of relationship names to be exported to OpenSearch.

+Params contain:
+- `entity`: the `ElggEntity` being exported

 #### 'index_entity_type_subtypes', 'opensearch'

 Return an array of type/subtypes allowed to be indexed by OpenSearch.